HxnDev/Simple-Translator-in-Python/README.md

 - Can be downloaded in multiple output formats
 - Provides a better presentation with text and data.

-It can be installed using "pip install opencv-python"
+It can be installed using "pip install tabulate"

 ### GoogleTrans: